Templates (KDL)

 }

-When the collection's declared element type is an abstract base with multiple concrete subclasses (for example, SkillTemplate.EventHandlers is List<SkillEventHandlerTemplate> but the actual elements are Attack, AddSkill, ChangeProperty, etc.), the compiler can't see the concrete subclass's fields from the abstract base alone.
-Add type="<ConcreteType>" to declare which subclass lives at this slot:
+Editing into an element needs no type annotation, even when the collection's declared element type is an abstract base with multiple concrete subclasses (for example, SkillTemplate.EventHandlers is List<SkillEventHandlerTemplate> but the actual elements are Attack, AddSkill, ChangeProperty, etc.).
+The descent edits the element already at that slot, so the concrete subtype is inferred:

 patch "PerkTemplate" "perk.unique_darby_high_value_targets" {